EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 • Unscheduled overtime

 * You must be enrolled in the program before the emergency event occurs.
-Emergency Ride Home is not to be used for a ride to work, personal or work-related trips or scheduled overtime.
+Emergency Ride Home is not to be used for a ride to work, personal or work-related trips, or scheduled overtime.
 Inclement weather (such as a hurricane or tornado) or transit closures are not qualifying events.

 Reimbursable Expenses